lambdaclass/aleo_docs/documents/formal_verifications/README.md

 OptTC -->|is_some = TC| TCIsSome["advance_round_tc(TC) and process_new_round_event(TC)"]
 ```

 This seems a bit extra.
-However, reading further into the paper you see that the only relevant thing to our model is that in case of receiving a tc you need to update the round number.
+However, reading further into the paper you see that the only relevant thing to our model is that in case of receiving a TC you need to update the round number.
 We also keep track of the latest TC's round for further use.